 - Analysis of epigenetic changes in microRNA profiles following lower urinary tract obstruction

-Our research team, led by Pramod P. Reddy, MD and Joo-Seop Park, PhD, works on these projects.
+Our research team, led by Pramod P. Reddy, MD, works on these projects.

 The main objective of our clinical research program is to advance the diagnosis, treatment and prevention of genitourinary diseases in children and young adults.
 We achieve this through outcomes research, studies of clinical effectiveness and clinical trials.